“Last Call”: Your Options Before the Pub Doors Close

 The UK is home to several world-renowned institutions of higher education.
 Hence, so many international students from all over the world come to the UK every year to further their studies.

+Students of all ages come to the UK for higher education, with many returning to study after starting a family.
 To allow students to combine family life with study, the UK government has previously allowed holders of long-term student visas to bring their spouses and children to the UK.

-As a result, more and more people are using the combination of a student visa and a Dependant visa as a transition for the whole family to immigrate to the UK, which has led to the student visa being gradually abused and losing its original purpose.
+Whilst student visa holders are subject to restrictions on working hours and other business activities, their spouses are free to work and do business in the UK whilst on a Dependent visa.
+As a result, more and more people are using the combination of a student visa and a Dependent visa as a transition for the whole family to immigrate to the UK, which has led to the student visa being gradually abused and losing its original purpose.

 This immigration rule update is also the result of the UK government's desire to stop the abuse of student visas and return them to their original purpose of serving academic research.